Understanding crawl budget and how to optimize it is essential if you want search engines to efficiently crawl and index your website.

 - All pages of your site have at least one internal link pointing to them.

-To say it simply, when a website loads fast the Googlebot can crawl more pages of the same site in less time.
-This is a sign of a healthy website infrastructure and an encouragement to crawlers to get more content form the particular site.
+When a website loads fast, Googlebot can crawl more pages of the same site in less time.
+This is a sign of a healthy website infrastructure and encourages crawlers to get more content from the particular site.

 This is what Google mentions about site speed and crawl budget.